The Renzullo Lessons is a deconstruction of what a store like this can teach big grocery.

 By my own account (so completely non-scientific) maybe 98% of the people who come into Renzullo’s are repeat customers (the best kind).
 They come back again and again because it makes them feel good.
 It’s that simple.
 How?
 Surprise – the human touch.

-Staff (including me) talk to the customers.
+Staff talk to the customers.
 We treat them as the individuals they are.
-In marketing this is called engagement.
+In marketing this talking is called engagement.
 All that means is being interested and chatting (not chatting-up, which is British for hoping to get laid).
 We are human and humans are social creatures.
-We like chatting (and some never give up on the chatting-up thing).
+Chatting is part of that.
+We like it (and some never give up on the chatting-up thing).

 We let our personalty out.
 Customers like that staff have thoughts.
 I try to speak Italian packaging.
 This is always good for a short language lesson.
-Or laughter.
-Usually both when they hear me struggling with and mangling a word like orecchiette (a chewy cut of pasta meaning little ears because that’s the shape – sort of).
+They hear me struggling with (and mangling) a word like orecchiette (a chewy cut of pasta meaning little ears because that’s the shape – sort of) and they help.